 There’s never been a better time to invest in 4K technology.
-It’s been years since most TV and streaming services have made the switch to 4K technology, and the wide adoption of 8K is still a long ways away.
-With the latest generation of graphical features – like ray tracing and A.I. – already unveiled, you can get a great 4K monitor for a decent precise and without having to worry about it getting outpaced in the next few years.
+It’s been years since most TV and streaming services began to make the switch to 4K, and the wide adoption of 8K is still a long way away.
+With the latest generation of graphical features already unveiled, like ray tracing and A.I., you can now get a great 4K monitor for a decent price without having to worry about it getting outpaced in the next few years.

 1. Acer Predator XB271HK bmiprz 27″ Monitor

 Practically every article we write that focuses on the best monitors for gaming involves a discussion of the Acer Predator bmiprz.
 The Acer Predator offers support for NVIDIA G-Sync technology.
-All around, the tech in the Acer Predator is very gaming forward.
-The three different preset modes are focused on specific game genres, and while the 4 millisecond response time isn't the best around, it will be more than enough even for more gamers.
+All around, the tech in the Acer Predator is very gaming-oriented.
+The three different preset modes are focused on specific game genres, and while the 4-millisecond response time isn't the best around, it will be more than enough even for more demanding gamers.

 In terms of aesthetics, Acer makes it pretty obvious that this is a gaming device through and through.
-The red and black coloring scheme plays to the more extravagant sensibilities of gaming accessories, but the slim and attractive build design of the Acer Predator will appeal even to those who don't like gaming.
-And there's practical value in the design as well.
+The red and black color scheme plays to the more extravagant sensibilities of gaming accessories, but the slim and attractive build design of the Acer Predator will appeal even to those who don't like gaming.
+There's some real practical value in the design as well.
 The ErgoStand allows you to precisely angle this 4K monitor to your preferred office or living room setup.

 2. Dell U-Series 38″ Screen LED-Lit Monitor

-If you stand by the notion that bigger is better, then the best 4K monitor has got to be the Dell U-Series.
-The 38 inch screen may be modest for a TV, but it's enormous for a gaming or office monitor.
+If you stand by the notion that bigger is better, then the best 4K monitor for you has got to be the Dell U-Series.
+The 38-inch screen may be modest for a TV, but it's enormous for a gaming or office monitor.
 Even better, it makes use of a curved design that means you'll feel more immersed in your favorite narrative games and never get shot down by an opponent in your periphery.

 To be honest, this is as much a dedicated work center hub as it is a 4K monitor.
 Up to six different Bluetooth and RF devices can be connected at the same time, but the best feature this 4K TV offers may be the ability to display and manipulate two separate computers at the same time.
-And since a single USB cord handles your power and transmission of both video and audio, you can remove office clutter significantly.
+Since a single USB cord handles your power and transmission of both video and audio, you can also significantly reduce office clutter.

 3. LG 27UK650-W 27″ 4K UHD IPS LED Monitor

-The 27UK650-W isn't a 4K monitor that stands apart from the rest at a first glance.
-But despite a rather ordinary design, this monitor offers some of the best performance for the price anywhere.
-And it's a monitor that should appeal to creatives in addition to just suiting the needs of gamers.
+The 27UK650-W isn't a 4K monitor that stands apart from the rest at a first glance, but despite a rather ordinary design, this monitor offers some of the best performance for the price anywhere.
+It's also a monitor that should appeal to creatives as much as suiting the needs of gamers.
 HDR10 is supported in addition to the 4K support, and it offers some of the best color reproduction around in terms of both Adobe RGB and sRGB standards.

-But that doesn't mean that gamers are left in the dark.
+That doesn't mean that gamers are left in the dark, though.
 Your 4K performance will be further enhanced by support for AMD FreeSync technology for dramatically reduced screen tearing.
-The Dark Stabilizer, meanwhile, gives you greater control over your contrast ratio so you can better identify opponents hiding under cover and see greater detail even in dark environments.
+The Dark Stabilizer, meanwhile, gives you greater control over your contrast ratio so you can better identify opponents hiding undercover and see greater detail even in dark environments.
 There's even a dedicated menu for teaching you the ropes.

 4. Philips 276E8VJSB 27″ Monitor, 4K UHD IPS Monitor

-Do you want the best 4K monitor but you need to budget?
+Do you want the best 4K monitor while on a tight budget?
 Your best choice could be the Philips 276E8VJSB.
-This 4K monitor is available for just over $200, and it surprisingly holds up well to scrutiny, especially in terms of color reproduction.
+This 4K monitor is available for just over $200, and it holds up surprisingly well to scrutiny, especially in terms of color reproduction.
 If you aren't in need of the latest and best features, this might be among the best 4K monitors for you.

-And it's not as if there aren't any special features here at all.
-This 4K monitor includes flicker free technology as well as blue light exposure to prevent you from having to deal with fatigue during longer work or gaming sessions, and there's a DisplayPort 1.2 if you're prefer to not use an HDMI cable to connect the video.
-The color accuracy is also exceptional.
-This 4K monitor can reproduce over a billion different color combinations.
+It's not as if there aren't any special features here at all, though.
+This 4K monitor includes flicker-free technology as well as blue light exposure to prevent you from having to deal with fatigue during longer work or gaming sessions, and there's a DisplayPort 1.2 if you prefer to not use an HDMI cable to connect the video.
+The color accuracy is also exceptional, as this 4K monitor can reproduce over a billion different color combinations.

-ViewSonic has produced one of the best 4K monitors for all around use, but what really makes the 4K monitor offerings from ViewSonic so good is their color reproduction.
-That makes this 4K monitor one of the best choices for creatives who need rich and accurate color reproduction.
+ViewSonic has produced one of the best 4K monitors for all-around use, but what really makes this 4K monitor offering from ViewSonic so good is its color reproduction.
+This alone makes this 4K monitor one of the best choices for creatives who need rich and accurate color reproduction.
 There is a frankly staggering 4.39 trillion color palette on display here, putting it well above most of the competing 4K monitors on the market in terms of vibrancy.

-And you have a lot of flexibility for determining how color displays on your monitor too.
+You have a lot of flexibility here for determining how color displays on your monitor, too.
 Six layers of adjustability allow you to tailor the color reproduction to match your particular needs, and it even provides reports on color calibration so you're sure that the color you're seeing on the screen matches the color you want your clients to see.
 That's a decision further enhanced by the inclusion of HDR10 technology.

-Samsung has produced one of the best gaming monitor 4K models, and they've done so while keeping the price well under $300.
-AMD FreeSync is supported, and the response time of 1 ms is one of the best on the market today, in addition to being one of the best investments for a gamer.
+Samsung has produced one of the best gaming monitor 4K models here, and they've done so while keeping the price well under $300.
+This monitor supports AMD FreeSync, and the response time of 1 ms is one of the best on the market today, making this one of the best investments a gamer can make right now.
 Samsung has packed in a huge variety of ports so that you can connect together any device in your home with ease.

-And while the color reproduction here isn't as strong as on the ViewSonic 4K monitor featured above, you do get over a billion color choices to pick from.
-A ton of productivity features are included with this 4K display too.
-Picture in picture technology gives you the means to juggle multitasking responsibilities, while picture by picture can display two full screens without sacrificing picture quality at the same time.
+While the color reproduction here isn't as strong as on the ViewSonic 4K monitor featured above, you do get over a billion color choices to pick from.
+A ton of productivity features are included with this 4K display, too.
+Picture-in-picture technology gives you the means to juggle multitasking responsibilities, while picture-by-picture can display two full screens at the same time without sacrificing picture quality.

-And all the modern gaming features are on display with this monitor too.
-NVIDIA G-Sync technology provides one of the best ways to remedy screen tearing, while the High Dynamic Range support lets you have a brighter display with a richer gamut of color vibrancy.
+All the modern gaming features are on offer with this monitor, too.
+NVIDIA G-Sync technology provides one of the best ways to remedy screen tearing, while the High Dynamic Range support gives you a brighter display with a richer gamut of color vibrancy.
 The contrast ratio is also some of the best around, and it's enhanced by the inclusion of local dimming technology that can provide you with clear and crisp results on your favorite video games, TV shows, and movies.

 9. Acer Nitro XV273K Pbmiipphzx 27″